Ilyes-Azni/Ilyes-Azni/README.md

 🔬 Research Focus

-Computer Vision Security - Developing attacks to showcase the urge for comprehension of cybersecurity risks of AI systems
+Machine Learning security - Developing attacks to showcase the urge for comprehension of cybersecurity risks of AI systems

 Model Inversion Attacks - Exploring privacy implications of deployed ML models